buddhamagnet/cv/README.md

 [email](mailto://buddhamagnet@gmail.com) |
 [blog](http://kaleidopunk.heroku.com)

+## ABOUT THIS CV

+I started rewriting my resume in word but became increasingly frustrated, so I put it into git.
+If you are an adventurous agent or would-be employer send me your email address and I'll add it to the [travis](http://travis-ci.org) build notification list.
+I will only commit to this repo when I update the CV - and when I commit to github you'll get a notification that the text has changed.
+It's the geekiest resume update notifier of all time.

 ## IN A NUTSHELL

 I am a developer and writer with over a decade of experience working for all